donnemartin/dev-setup/README.md

 ##### Run the .dots Script with Command Line Arguments

-Since you probably don't want to install every section, the `.dots` script supports command line arguments to install only specified sections.
+Since you probably don't want to install every section, the `.dots` script supports command line arguments to run only specified sections.
 Simply pass in the [scripts](#scripts) that you want to install.
 Below are some examples.

 Run all: